spencersablan/paypal-smart-payment-buttons/src/card/docs/Vaulting/README.md

 ## Outline of Vaulting Flow
 1. Define the `CardFields` `createOrder` callback to pass relevant payment information (excluding card details) and desire to vault payment method to server-side API.
-2. API calls `POST /checkout/orders` with vault specific field.
+2. API calls `POST v2/checkout/orders` with vault specific field.
-3. The order is successfully created and the `orderId` is returned along with vaulting details such as the `id` of the vaulted payment method.
+3. The order is successfully created and the `orderId` is returned.
 4. Define the `CardFields` `onApprove` callback to pass the returned `orderId` to server-side API.
-5. API calls `POST /checkout/capture`, vault details are returned and processing continues as usual.
+5. API calls `POST v2/checkout/orders/${orderId}/capture`, vault details are returned and processing continues as usual.

 ## Modifications to `createOrder`
-In order to vault the card, some indicator needs to be set inside of `createOrder` to pass through to the `POST /checkout/orders` call; for example, a checkbox on a page that, when checked, includes the vault parameter and customer id in the body passed to the server-side API.
+In order to vault the card, some indicator needs to be set inside of `createOrder` to pass through to the `POST v2/checkout/orders` call; for example, a checkbox on a page that, when checked, includes the vault parameter and customer id in the body passed to the server-side API.
 ```json
 let vaulting = vaultCheckbox.checked;
 if (vaulting) {